The Extract Interface refactoring helps create a new interface based on a selected interface or class.

 - Names of interfaces that the selected class currently implements.

 NoteIf you select the name of an interface that the refactored interface or class implements, it will be implemented in the extracted interface instead of the current class/interface.
-For example, it you refactor interface
+For example, if you refactor interface ICurrent that implements interface IImplemented, and you select the name of IImplemented in the list of members, then after the refactoring is completed, ICurrent will implement the newly created interface INew, which will in turn implement IImplemented.

 - To extract all listed public members, click All Public.